 Jim says he’s very proud to have a lot of good friends and was very gratified to find that virtually all of them were eager to help the project in various ways.
 He also made a lot of new friends, who, when hearing of the project, offered to help.

 The fund-raising was comprised of numerous individual fund-raising events including concerts, dance showcase, silent auction, charity bazaar booth, a bowling event, efforts of several school classes and some substantial financial donations from some compassionate individuals.
 The latter included a donation of $800 from " Friends of Kitui ", a Catholic charity based in Dublin Ireland. http://www.friendsofkitui.com

 Our fund-raising campaign began in September ’08 with a big jump-start from local dance diva and teacher/mentor, Monica Catorc who produced a showcase featuring local dancers and raised $2,100 for our cause.

 By January '09 enough funds were raised to begin construction and a ground-turning ceremony was held.
 The total fund-raising goal was reached (including a $2000 surplus which was used as a contingency) in June '09 and the building was completed in September ’09.
 Jim and Judy Senka visited Migwani at this time to attend the opening ceremony and meet the wonderful people associated with the project on the ground in Migwani.

-We are very proud to note that all funds raised were used for the dormitory construction - things like our air fare came out of our own pockets.
+We are very proud to note that 100% of the funds raised were used for the dormitory construction - things like our air fare came out of our own pockets.